surf-visualization/ospray-python/README.md

   must all have the same type and are currently limited to GeometricModel, Instance, Material and VolumetricModel.

-Passing regular lists of Python numbers is not supported.
-Use NumPy arrays for those cases.
+- Passing regular lists of Python numbers is not supported.
+Use NumPy arrays instead.

-Also note that OSPRay currently does not support all integer types for `Data` objects (e.g. not `int8`), nor all combinations of vector length and data type (e.g. not `vec2d`).
+- Also note that OSPRay currently does not support all integer types for `Data` objects (e.g. not `int8`), nor all combinations of vector length and data type (e.g. not `vec2d`).

 Both data constructor functions take a second argument `is_shared` defaulting to `False` that determines if the data in the numpy array passed can simply